 This is across the corridor from the spare room.
 It is very large and in quite good condition.
 The boiler is in here and it can get quite hot.

-Behind the right hand room was the staircase to the first floor.
-Continuing through the house the passageway had a room on either side, on the left was a room that needed renovation and had been the photographic darkroom of the previous owner.
+Behind the right hand front room was the staircase to the first floor.
+Continuing through the house the central passageway had a room on either side, on the left was a room that needed renovation and had been the photographic darkroom of the previous owner.
 Eventually, this would become my bedroom.
 On the right handside another long room, which had been part of the weavers factory, so had thick walls and step down into the room.
 It had no window and was to be my bedroom, before my room on the other side of the corridor was renovated.
 One summer evening, it was very warm and I had to leave my door open for ventilation.
 The next morning, I was covered in Mosquito bites, but we could not find the source of the invaders and that only become obvious later in the rebuild.
 The corridor led into a lean-to conservatory with a downstairs wc to the left.
 The conservatory door opened on to the patio.

 Taken from my school project 1980Sunlounge and Downstairs Toilet